njoubert/node-groupme/README.md

         });

+## Development

+I welcome pull requests, emails, bug reports and the like.

+That being said, this is not my full-time job.
+If you are using this as part of yours and want to take over as lead developer we can have that discussion.

 ## API Documentation

-The code itself is fairly terse and well-commented, and is the best place to go for the full API.
+The code itself is fairly terse and well-commented, and is the best place to go for the full API, but here we stub out all the functionality for quick reference.

 ### Stateless